Configuring your simulation¶

 HistorySpeciesConcToSave

 A list of species to save in the SpeciesConc collection.
-At minimum, this should encompass the concentration portion of the state vector.
+At minimum, this should encompass the concentration portion of the state vector and any concentrations needed for observation operators.
 Below is an example:

 HistoryLevelEdgeDiagsToSave